TaSeeMba/telematics-heatmap/ReadMe.md

 * Also, ensure that you are running in a Python 3 environment.

-# Running the Application Locally
+# Running the Application In Development Environment
 1. Setup virtual environment
 ```
 python3 -m venv env